 BTECs offer a practical approach to learning, which is structured around real-life situations and can include both theoretical and practical learning.
-Students undertake a number of units to allow them to demonstrate their skill and knowledge.
+Learners undertake a number of units to allow them to demonstrate their skill and knowledge.

 They are available in varying levels – the lowest is an Award, the next one is a Certificate and the highest is a Diploma.
-Students can build their own qualification portfolio over time to grow in line with their careers.
+Learners can build their own qualification portfolio over time to grow in line with their careers.
 BTECs are also quite flexible in terms of the time allowed to complete them and at the end of the learning an examination is undertaken to confirm the level of knowledge achieved.

 BTECs can only be designed by authorised and approved professional training providers and this allows the learning to reflect the actual needs of the industry as it changes.
 Training providers have to go through a rigorous process of approval by Pearson – the BTEC examination board – and are the subject of continuous external verification.

 All of CNet’s programs award BTECs or units towards a BTEC qualification.
 We also take part in a mandatory renewal process to ensure that all of the qualifications continue to be relevant and useful.